pkestene/minifmm/README.md

 Build using Makefile in each directory.
 See READMEs in each directory for additional details.

-The Makfiles will first use all the source files in the current directory, then any missing source files will be copied from the ``ref`` directory.
+The Makefiles will first use all the source files in the current directory, then any missing source files will be copied from the ``ref`` directory.
 (Except for compiling ``ref``)

 Set the COMPILER environment variable to either GNU, Intel, Cray, or Clang to enable the appropriate compiler flags.